 This Policy explains what personal data we collect about you, what we do with it, and explains the legal basis on which we process your personal data under the GDPR.

-We collect information about you online when you provide it, such as when you make a purchase from our website, create an account and subscribe to our email service.
-Website usage is collected using cookies.
+We collect information about you online (via our website and via our app), as and when you provide it, such as when you make a purchase from our website, or via our app.
+We will also collect information about you when you create an account and subscribe to our email service.
+Website and app usage is collected using cookies.

 We may also obtain personal data through offline methods, for example, over the telephone.